May 1, 2019|

 Brazilian locals welcome international travelers

 Another important thing you should expect when visiting Brazil for the first time is that Brazilians are extremely friendly.
-Especially to foreigners!
+Especially for foreigners!
 Although a very small part of the population speaks English as a second language, the majority of the population will try and help travelers with whatever they need.
 They will help you with directions, restaurant recommendations, and anything else that might be on your mind.
 Our arranged private Brazilian guides bring their friendly demeanor along to any private tour.
 Their pleasant demeanor makes traveling to Brazil exciting and interesting.
 Also, since all of our guides are either bilingual or multi-lingual, you do not need to worry about getting information from the locals.
 Your guide can point you in the right direction for whatever you might be looking for!

 Brazil is a melting pot of diversity

 Brazilian diversity is displayed everywhere in its people, its landscape, and its food.
-Brazil is composed of immigrants from many different places (Germans and Italians in the South, Japanese in São Paulo, afro-descendants in Rio and Bahia, indigenous natives in the North).
+Brazil is composed of immigrants from many different places (Germans and Italians in the South, Japanese in São Paulo, Afro-descendants in Rio and Bahia, indigenous natives in the North).
 Its flora and fauna demonstrate a spectacular show of colors and shapes differing from region to region.
 We offer Brazil travel packages introducing travelers to a taste of diversity anywhere in Brazil: the Amazon, the Pantanal, and even Foz do Iguassu.

 Foz do Iguassu, Brazil